How to Identify Your Audience for Impactful Data Storytelling

 How Do You Identify the Right Audience for a Data Story?

-• Professionals: This audience has a deep understanding of the topic, including jargon and complex theories.
-This could include scientists, engineers, doctors, business executives, or educators, among others.
+• Professionals: This audience deeply understands the topic, including jargon and complex theories.
+This could include scientists, engineers, doctors, business executives, or educators.

-• Policy-makers and Decision-makers: These are individuals or groups who make decisions based on the information they receive.
+• Policy-makers and decision-makers: Individuals or groups make decisions based on the information they receive.
 This could include politicians, corporate leaders, or institutional decision-makers.

-• General Public: This audience is diverse and includes people of various backgrounds, educational levels, and interests.
+• General public: This diverse audience includes various backgrounds, educational levels, and interests.
 They may have little to no previous knowledge of your topic.

 • Students: This group is primarily interested in learning.
-They may have a foundational understanding of the topic, but they’re looking to gain deeper knowledge and insight.
+They may have a foundational understanding of the topic but want to gain more profound knowledge and insight.

-• Knowledge and Expertise: Understand the existing knowledge and expertise level of the audience about the topic.
+• Knowledge and expertise: Understand the audience’s existing knowledge and expertise about the topic.

-• Need for the Information: Determine whether your audience has a specific need or interest in the data story.
+• Need for the information: Determine whether your audience has a specific need or interest in the data store.

-• Demographics: Age, education, profession, location, and cultural background can all affect how an audience will receive and understand a data story.
+• Demographics: Age, education, profession, location, and cultural background affect how an audience receives and understands a data story.

-• The Decision-maker: You would address this audience when you are providing data that could affect company strategy, government policy, or any high-stakes decision.
+• The decision-maker: You would address this audience when providing data that could affect company strategy, government policy, or any high-stakes decision.

 Best Practices and Things to Watch Out For

 Remember to always align your target audience with the purpose of your data story.
-If you have a diverse audience, you may want to create different versions of your story to appeal to different groups.
+If you have a diverse audience, you may want to create different versions of your account to appeal to other groups.

-Don’t try to make a one-size-fits-all story – if you try to appeal to everyone, you might end up connecting with no one.
-If you’re dealing with a diverse audience, consider segmenting them into groups based on their needs, interests, or other characteristics.
+Don’t try to make a one-size-fits-all story – if you try to appeal to everyone, you might connect with no one.
+When dealing with a diverse audience, consider segmenting them into groups based on their needs, interests, or other characteristics.
 It can be helpful to create fictional characters who represent your audience segments.
 These personas can guide you in creating a data story that will resonate with each segment.
 Trying to make your data story appeal to everyone often results in a story that doesn’t fully resonate with anyone.

 And finally, try to understand what your audience likes.
 Look at the types of content they engage with.
-This will help you understand what kind of stories they like, how they prefer to receive information, and where they go to get it.
+This will help you know what kind of stories they want, how they prefer to receive information, and where they go to get it.

-In conclusion, knowing your audience isn’t just about making your data story understood; it’s about making it memorable, impactful, and inspiring.
+In conclusion, knowing your audience isn’t just about understanding your data story; it’s about making it memorable, impactful, and inspiring.

 Power Play: Emily’s Strategy for Winning at Data Storytelling